lgraff/lgraff-12704_Final_Project/index.md

 *-It is a principal constituent of the growing plant*

-*-Water is essential for photosynthesis*
+*-Water is essential for photosynthesis…”*

-*…”*

 **Ambient humidity:** roughly defined as the amount of water in the air, relative to the maximum amount of water the air can hold at a given temperature.
 The strict definition is taken from Reference 2:

-*“…*

-*The relative humidity (RH) is the ratio of the actual water vapour pressure to the saturation water vapour pressure at the prevailing temperature.
+*“…The relative humidity (RH) is the ratio of the actual water vapour pressure to the saturation water vapour pressure at the prevailing temperature.
 For example – if a cubic metre can hold 100ml of water at 20 degrees centigrade (273 K) and it does contain 100ml then it is said to be 100% RH.
-If the same cubic metre of air at the same temperature only contains 50mls of water then it is described as 50% RH.*
+If the same cubic metre of air at the same temperature only contains 50mls of water then it is described as 50% RH…”*

-*…”*

 The importance of this factor from plant growth is explained in the next passage, taken from Reference 3:

-*“…*

-*If your grow room humidity is low (dry), it causes the plants to transpire much more rapidly than in a higher humidity environment.
+*“…If your grow room humidity is low (dry), it causes the plants to transpire much more rapidly than in a higher humidity environment.
 When this happens, the leaves become flaccid and begin to wilt, and over a longer period of time the plant will close its stomata, and reduce the flow of water out of the plant.
 This is very effective at stopping water loss, but unfortunately, it also reduces the intake of CO2.
-Without an adequate supply of CO2, the cells will begin to die, and the plant will look tired and ill.*
+Without an adequate supply of CO2, the cells will begin to die, and the plant will look tired and ill…”*

-*…”*

 **Ambient temperature:** this is just the temperature of the room in which the plant is.
 This factor affects most plant processes.
 The next passage is taken from Reference 4:

-*“…*

-*Temperature influences most plant processes, including photosynthesis, transpiration, respiration, germination, and flowering.
-As temperature increases (up to a point), photosynthesis, transpiration, and respiration increase.*
+*“…Temperature influences most plant processes, including photosynthesis, transpiration, respiration, germination, and flowering.
+As temperature increases (up to a point), photosynthesis, transpiration, and respiration increase…”*

-*…”*

 **Ambient light intensity:** measuring light intensity near the plant will give us the amount of sunlight that the plant receives.
 Sunlight is very important for plants, as it enables photosynthesis.
 Different plants require different amounts of sunlight, for optimal growth.